veldhub/veld_chain__eltec_udpipe_inference/README.md

 ### udpipe inference

-Do inference with udpipe models downloaded from https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131#.
+Inference is done with udpipe models downloaded from https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-3131#.
 Input is the data from the previous preproccesing chain, and output is saved to [./data_tmp_conllu_inferenced/](./data_tmp_conllu_inferenced/)